globaleaks/whistleblowing-software/REST-spec.md

         _ If t_id is invalid
           Status Code: 204 (No Content)
-          { error-message: 'requested Tip ID is expired or invalid' }
+          { error-code: <Int>, error-message: 'requested Tip ID is expired or invalid' }

     :DELETE
         Used to delete a submission if the users has sufficient priviledges.